 Position duration: One year with the possibility of extension based on performance and availability of funding.

-Additional qualifications (required at time of start) Bachelor's Degree (or equivalent international degree)
+Qualifications Basic qualifications (required at time of application) Master's degree (or equivalent international degree)

 Curriculum Vitae - Your most recently updated C.V.

 UC Berkeley is committed to diversity, equity, inclusion, and belonging.
 The excellence of the institution requires an environment in which the diverse community of faculty, students, and staff are welcome and included.
 Successful candidates will demonstrate knowledge and skill related to ensuring equity and inclusion in the activities of their academic position (e.g., teaching, research, and service, as applicable).